-10 A significant portion of the RL-T adopted in the 2010 zoning ordinance is in the Critical Area.
+&lt;sup>10 A significant portion of the RL-T adopted in the 2010 zoning ordinance is in the Critical Area.
 The ordinance requires RL-T zoned lots in the Critical Area to be at least two acres in size.
 While the provision reduces the total number of units, it results in sprawling development with long roads and driveways and a net increase of impacts on steep slopes, erodible soils, forest habitat and water quality.
 In addition, the provision precludes clustering of development, which is one of the conditions for approval of growth allocation.

+The impairment of streams in the LPDD is primarily caused by excess nitrogen, phosphorous and sediments.
+A Chesapeake Bay TMDL has been established to address these types of impairments, and the requirements to address the Bay TMDL are discussed in Sections 3.25, Watershed Implementation Plan (WIP), and 3.27, National Pollution Discharge Elimination System (NPDES) Permit.

-1 2 3 4 5 impairments, and the requirements to address the Bay TMDL3are discussed below at subparts C., Watershed Implementation3Plan (WIP), and E., National Pollution Discharge Elimination3System (NPDES) Permit.3 34 35 36 37 38 6 3.2.4 High Quality "Lier II" Streams 89 10 7 8 9 10 11 12 13 14 15 16 MDE's stream evaluation also identifies streams and waters with good water quality and aquatic habitat.
-These streams are listed as "Tier II" streams and the Clean Water Act requires that Tier II streams water quality and habitat must be maintained.
-When a project comes forward in a Tier II watershed, an anti- degradation evaluation may be required.
+3.2.4 High Quality "Tier II" Streams

+MDE's stream evaluation also identifies streams and waters with good water quality and aquatic habitat.
+These streams are listed as "Tier II" streams and the Clean Water Act requires that Tier II streams' water quality and habitat must be maintained.
+When a project comes forward in a Tier II watershed, an antidegradation evaluation may be required.
 Loss of designated and historical uses for the water body must be avoided, and the benefits resulting from development must be demonstrated to outweigh the impacts.
 Identified impacts may be required to be mitigated in order for the development to be approved.

-17 18 19 reaches of the St. Mary's River main stem; both are Tier II 5 catchment areas.
-51 52 53 20 3.2.5 54 55 21 22 23 24 25 26 27 28 29 30 31 32 A. Excess nitrogen, phosphorous and sediment generated by existing development has resulted the Bay TMDL.
-EPA and MDE have required development of local Watershed Implementation Plans (also discussed in section 1.2.3.B) as necessary to meeting the Bay TMDL.
-The local WIP offers options for funding, 56 57 58 59 50 51 52 33 on county residents generally are projected to be significant.11 In most cases, septic system upgrades are not likely to be affordable unless a comprehensive program to expand sewer capacity and to connect septic systems to sewer can be implemented as recommended in the county's Phase II WIP strategy.
+Figure EC-8 shows the Hilton Run watershed and the upper reaches of the St. Mary's River main stem; both are Tier II catchment areas.

+- 3.2.5 Watershed Implementation Plan (WIP) - A. Excess nitrogen, phosphorous and sediment generated by existing development has resulted the Bay TMDL.
+EPA and MDE have required development of local Watershed Implementation Plans (also discussed in Section 1.2.5) as necessary to meeting the Bay TMDL.
+The local WIP offers options for funding, implementation, and monitoring necessary to meet the county's share of the TMDL for nutrient and sediment pollution resulting from existing development.
+The county's Phase II WIP strategy was submitted to MDE in 2012.

-- C. Existing development is a primary source of current urban, septic, and wastewater treatment plant load allocations, and the Development District is slated for significant new development that has the potential to increase pollutant loads.
-The WIP strategy's recommendations consider existing and future nutrient and sediment loads within the Development District including: - D. Natural filters protection and enhancement to reduce stormwater runoff help maintain habitat and water quality and improve aesthetic and environmental quality. - E. Continue existing sensitive areas regulations to limit the impacts from new development. - F. Increase attention to the protection of existing forest cover and green infrastructure at the time of development approval and construction. - Enhance use of urban forestry programs to increase G. forest cover in urban areas. - Η. Stormwater management - Increase tracking, inspection, retrofits and i. maintenance of existing stormwater management (SWM) facilities to improve water quantity and quality.
+- B. Financial impacts of the strategy on development and on county residents generally are projected to be significant.
+In most cases, septic system upgrades are not likely to be affordable unless a comprehensive program to expand sewer capacity and to connect septic systems to sewer can be implemented as recommended in the county's Phase II WIP strategy. - C. Existing development is a primary source of current urban, septic, and wastewater treatment plant load allocations, and the Development District is slated for significant new development that has the potential to increase pollutant loads.
+The WIP strategy's recommendations consider existing and future nutrient and sediment loads within the Development District including: - D. Natural filters protection and enhancement to reduce stormwater runoff help maintain habitat and water quality and improve aesthetic and environmental quality. - E. Continue existing sensitive areas regulations to limit the impacts from new development. - F. Increase attention to the protection of existing forest cover and green infrastructure at the time of development approval and construction. - G. Enhance use of urban forestry programs to increase forest cover in urban areas. - H. Stormwater management - i.
+Increase tracking, inspection, retrofits and maintenance of existing stormwater management (SWM) facilities to improve water quantity and quality. - ii.
+Implement environmental site design for new developments.